Antipsychotic Prescribing

 First-generation antipsychotics can also lower the seizure threshold, and chlorpromazine and thioridazine are more epileptogenic than others (2).

-Increased serum prolactin concentrations, with breast enlargement, amenorrhea, changes in sexual function are known adverse effects due to the action of the dopamine receptor block in the tuberoinfundibular tract (2).
+Increased serum prolactin concentrations, with breast enlargement, amenorrhea, and changes in sexual function, are known adverse effects due to the action of the dopamine receptor block in the tuberoinfundibular tract (2).

 Use In Pregnancy

-Although antipsychotic drugs appear to be relatively safe in pregnancy, there is a small increase in teratogenic risk.
-If a pregnant woman could manage to be free of antipsychotic drugs during pregnancy, this would be desirable because of their effects on the neurotransmitters involved in neurodevelopment.
+Although antipsychotic drugs appear to be relatively safe in pregnancy, there is a slight increase in teratogenic risk.
+If a pregnant woman could manage to be free of antipsychotic medications during pregnancy, this would be desirable because of their effects on the neurotransmitters involved in neurodevelopment.

 Drug Interactions for Antipsychotic Drugs